obousquet/Mathematical-Structures/README.md

 4. **Edit the database locally**
 	- Open your browser and go to [http://localhost:8080](http://localhost:8080)
 	- You can now edit, add, or update entries in the database.
-All changes will be saved in the `data` directory of the `Combinatorial-Parameters` repository.
+All changes will be saved in the data directory you specified.

 5. **Generate the docs**
 	- Run this command: